Vandana1603/SmartHRMS/README.md

 ## HR & Admin Modules
 FeatureWhat it does Multi-Role AuthenticationAdmin, Senior Manager, HR Recruiter, Employee — each with protected routes and personalised dashboards

-Role Management: Admins assign/change employee roles with a single click — promoted employees instantly see the Manager dashboardTeam AllocationAdmins create teams, assign a manager, and allocate employees — managers see their exact team on their dashboard
+Role Management: Admins assign/change employee roles with a single click — promoted employees instantly see the Manager dashboard

+Team AllocationAdmins create teams, assign a manager, and allocate employees — managers see their exact team on their dashboard

-Employee Management Full CRUD — add, edit, soft-delete employees with auto-generated IDs Attendance Tracking One-click check-in/check-out, monthly calendar view, admin attendance reportsPayroll GenerationAuto-generate monthly payroll for all active employees, downloadable payslips
+Employee Management Full CRUD — add, edit, soft-delete employees with auto-generated IDs

+Attendance Tracking One-click check-in/check-out, monthly calendar view, admin attendance reportsPayroll GenerationAuto-generate monthly payroll for all active employees, downloadable payslips

-Performance ReviewsQuarterly ratings across 5 dimensions with radar charts and team comparison Personalised DashboardsEach role sees only their relevant data — no information leakage across roles
+Performance ReviewsQuarterly ratings across 5 dimensions with radar charts and team comparison

+Personalised DashboardsEach role sees only their relevant data — no information leakage across roles

 ## Getting Started